mjiggidy/adderlib/README.md

 # adderlib

-`adderlib` is an unofficial python implementation of the Adder API, for use with Adder KVM systems.
+`adderlib` is an unofficial python implementation of the Adder API, for use with Adderlink KVM systems.

 With `adderlib`, you can:
 - Log in or out as an existing KVM user